forestLoop/Learning-EI338/ch2_sourec_code/README.md

 need to be recompiled, and issue the commands to recompile them.

 -C dir option: Change to directory dir before reading the makefiles or doing anything else.

+/lib/modules: This directory contains directories with kernel modules needed for the kernel.

+Uname is a command-line tool in Linux-based operating systems that prints or displays information about the kernel, system architecture, operating system, hardware, version information, and more.( -r This option prints the kernel release.)

+shell: it takes as an argument a shell command and expands to the output of the command.

+The M= option causes that makefile to move back into your module source directory before trying to build the modules target.
+With the M variable, the makefile knows where your actual project files are and can change back to that location.

+ PWD: a internal variable or function of Makefile(need some help???)

+ clean: This is an optional rule.
+It allows you to type 'make clean' at the command line to get rid of your object and executable files.